Technology-Notes/lukesampson-scoop-wiki/So-What.md

 * values your time and attention
 * reads the README for you

 There are other, less objective reasons to give Scoop a try.
+Maybe you want to be able to install apps without Admin privileges.
 Maybe you like Chocolatey but you don't like the name, or typing `cinst` feels weird, or you're not a fan of messages about 'Chocolatey gods'.